timescale/docs.timescale.com-content/using-timescaledb/compression.md

 # Compression

->:WARNING:Compression is disabled when using Timescale in conjuction with PostgreSQL 9. in order to use compression you must be using PostgreSQL 10.2 or higher.
+>:WARNING:Compression is disabled when using Timescale in conjuction with PostgreSQL 9.6.
+In order to use compression, you must be using PostgreSQL 10.2 or higher.

 As of version 1.5, TimescaleDB supports the ability to natively compress data.
-This functionality does not require the use of any specific file system or external software, and as you will see, is simple to set up and configurable by the user.
+This functionality does not require the use of any specific file system or external software, and as you will see, it is simple to set up and configure by the user.

 Prior to using this guide, we recommend taking a look at our architecture section to learn more about how compression works.
-At a high level, TimescaleDB’s built-in job scheduler framework will asynchronously convert recent data from an uncompressed row-based form to a compressed columnar form across chunks of TimescaleDB hypertables.
+At a high level, TimescaleDB's built-in job scheduler framework will asynchronously convert recent data from an uncompressed row-based form to a compressed columnar form across chunks of TimescaleDB hypertables.